 The new Miami F1 track in Florida is a prime example of F1 trying to broaden its consumer base, as was the first Saudi Arabian race in 2021.
 The Saudi Arabian circuit, designed by F1 track designer Carsten Tilke, was a perfect opportunity for F1 to expand into the Middle East.
 Tapping into a nation of almost unlimited wealth where new fans and sponsors can be courted is a no-brainer for F1.

 Some locations are simply expected in a Formula 1 calendar.
 Monaco, Monza, and the British Grand Prix are usually always included on the calendar due to their history and popularity.
 The fee to be able to hold a race at Monaco is noticeably smaller than at other tracks.
 Long-term costs, however, are high, so a reduced bid allows the race to offset this slightly.

 Many newer F1 circuits don’t have the history behind them to compete with Europe’s greatest tracks.
 These newer venues have made efforts to make their circuits and the overall experience of the new races as exciting and different as possible.

-Night races have intrigued fans and offer something different, and the owners and sponsors of the new circuits hope to build their own legacies and bring F1 to new countries and cultures.
+Night races have intrigued fans and offer something different, and the track owners and sponsors of the new circuits hope to build their own legacies and bring F1 to new countries and cultures.
 As F1 develops over the coming years, it is hoped that these newer venues will become part of the F1 calendar on a regular basis.